A Tourist in Rome - Servian Wall and Gates

 Hours: | Viewable at any time (except as noted below) |

-The longest surviving stretch of the Servian Wall, and the most easily accessible, is on the left side (as you face the station) of the front of the Termini train station (1st-4th photos below).
+The longest surviving stretch of the Servian Wall, 308 feet long, and the most easily accessible, is on the left side (as you face the station) of the front of the Termini train station (1st-4th photos below).
 The nearest metro station is, of course, Termini.
 The wall is nowadays behind a protective iron fence (but I snuck the camera between the bars for the 3rd abd 4th photos).
 This part of the wall was the northeastern boundary of the city.
 A part of the wall is also found in the McDonald's inside the station (5th-8th photos below).
+Another long surviving stretch, 98 feet long, is across Viale Enrico de Nicola, behind a fence for the Radisson Hotel.

 Metro: | Circo Massimo |